 6. Create a stall-proof routine

-Limit setting leads into our next key takeaway for taming toddler sleep problems: creating a consistent sleep routine (for both nap and bedtime) and STICKING TO IT!
+Limit setting leads to our next key takeaway for taming toddler sleep problems: creating a consistent sleep routine (for both nap and bedtime) and STICKING TO IT!
 Toddlers are known for attempting to get out of going to sleep.
 To them, sleep is boring and they’d much rather stay up and play.
 So, they’ll say or do just about anything to buy them 10 more minutes!
 Here are some classic examples of toddler stall tactics:

 - Requesting water

 - Wanting to get up and go say goodnight [possibly for the 2nd or 3rd time] to the cat/dog/other parent/sibling…